UNIMIBInside/eventRegistryCollector/README.md

 # EventRegistry collector
 Collector written in Python to get events from EventRegistry, querying its API.
 Queries results are mapped basing on a custom JSON schema for EW-Shopp project.
 These two phases are implemented seperately in two different scripts.
 A centralized script determines the entry point for your command-line.
+Events defined after mapping phase are saved in a ArangoDB database.
+This define the third phase of the whole pipeline.

 ## Executing the collector
 The entry point is given by the script `entry_point.py` which is in the root directory.
 To see which options can be specified you shall just type `py entry_point.py -h` or `python entry_point.py -h`, according to the shell used.